UW-HARVEST/harvest-agentic/README.md

 Open the generated `trace_*_timeline.svg` in a browser tab and refresh to follow the run's progress in real time.

-## Known issue: Claude Code async sub-agents can be killed mid-run

-**This problem is mitigated by prompting the agent to only use synchronous sub-agents.**

-As of Claude Code 2.1.201 (and some earlier 2.1.x versions), Claude Code changed the default sub-agent execution mode from synchronous to asynchronous.
-In the terminal UI, launching a sub-agent frees the input box while the sub-agent runs in the background, and its completion is later delivered to the main agent as a system message.

-We suspect this caused a bug for the non-interactive `claude -p` mode that Harvest uses.
-When only background sub-agents are running and the main agent has no foreground task, the state that "frees the input box" in the terminal UI appears to be treated as the end of the `claude -p` process.
-The process then exits and kills still-running sub-agents.

-We have observed this in real runs.
-The main agent ends a turn with "waiting for the background agents", the process exits, and the trace shows `task_notification` events with `"status":"stopped"` (instead of `"completed"`) for sub-agents that were killed mid-translation, leaving declared Rust modules whose files were never written.
-If a run fails with seemingly unfinished work, check the trace for `"status":"stopped"` notifications to identify this kind of failure.

 <details>
 <summary>Upstream README</summary>